awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-securityhub-automationrule-automationrulesaction.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Type`  <a name="cfn-securityhub-automationrule-automationrulesaction-type"></a>
  Specifies that the rule action should update the `Types` finding field\.
-The `Types` finding field provides one or more finding types in the format of namespace/category/classifier that classify a finding\.
+The `Types` finding field classifies findings in the format of namespace/category/classifier\.
 For more information, see [Types taxonomy for ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format-type-taxonomy.html) in the * AWS Security Hub User Guide*\.
 *Required*: Yes
 *Type*: String
 *Allowed values*: `FINDING_FIELDS_UPDATE`